How Super Bowl Squares Work?

 Super Bowl Squares Rules

-There will need to be a game organizer who manages the rules and collects the wagers from each participant.
 As far as playing Super Bowl squares goes, the rules are quite simple: Once a quarter ends, the player with the square that matches up with the last digit in each team’s score wins.
 The same rules apply to the final score.

+What’s known as “Touching Squares” is the most commonly-used addition to the standard game.
+The cells that are adjacent to the winning square (horizontally and vertically) also win.
 To have a touching square, you must have one of two winning numbers.
 The quarter’s winning square is often worth less than the prize.
-In some cases, it’s just enough to win you back your entry fee.
+In some cases, it’s just enough to return the entry fee.

-“Reverse” is another prize, where the winner has the square that corresponds with the opposite numbers of the winning score.
+“Reverse” is another game, where the winner has the square that corresponds with the opposite numbers of the winning score.
 For example, if the final was Team A with 24 and Team B with 20, the typical grand prize would normally be Team A: 4, Team B: 0.
+But under Reverse rules, the winner would also be Team A: 0, Team B: 4.
+It’s another way to add stakes to the wagers.

 Having trouble keeping track of your bets?
 We have the solution.
 Try our Bet Tracker.